Deducteam/isabelle_dedukti/README.md

 There is room for many important improvements.
 Makarius Wenzel is working on improving the export of proof terms in Isabelle.
 The generation of dk files is not modular.
 No term sharing is currently used in dk and v files.

-## Project structure

-- `ast.scala` provides an AST common to (a strict part of) Dedukti and Lambdapi
+## Description of each scala file in the src directory (in dependancy order)

+- ast.scala: Syntax of dk/lp terms, notations and commands in scala (Only those that are needed)
-- `translate.scala` provides functions to translate Isabelle to the common AST
+- translate.scala: Functions to translate Isabelle objects to the syntax from ast.scala
-- `writers.scala` provides functions to generate Dedukti or Lambdapi code
-- `exporter.scala` provides the main function to export and translate a session
-- `generator.scala` provides the Isabelle command `dedukti_session`
-- `rootfile.scala` provides the Isabelle command `dedukti_root`
-- `dkcheck.scala` provides the Isabelle command `dedukti_check`
+- writers.scala: Functions to read objects in the syntax from ast.scala and write them to dk or lp files in the correct manner
+- exporter.scala: Exporter.exporter translates an Isabelle session to a dk or lp file
+- generator.scala: Generator.generator reads (and potentially translates) all parent sessions of an Isabelle session before translating that session with Exporter.exporter
+- tool.scala: exports Generator.generator as an Isabelle command for the command line (`isabelle dedukti_translate`)

 ## Browsing and modifying Isabelle sources